Breadcrumb

 Recognition of the State of Israel

 This collection focuses on the recognition of the State of Israel.
-The collection includes 87 documents totaling 351 pages covering the years 1943 through 1974.
-Supporting materials include photographs, oral history transcripts, audio clips and a chronology of events.
+The collection includes documents covering the years 1943 through 1974.
+Supporting materials include photographs, oral history transcripts, and a chronology of events.

 President Truman meeting on May 8, 1951 with Prime Minister David Ben Gurion of Israel and Abba Eban.
 They presented the menorah as a token of esteem for President Truman's timely recognition of the State of Israel on May 14, 1948.